confetti-framework/docs/docs/docs/requests.md

 #### Retrieving Cookies From Requests

-All cookies created by the Confetti framework are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.
 To retrieve a cookie value from the request, use the `Cookie` method on a `inter.Request` instance:

 ``` go
 latestPage := request.Cookie("latest_page")